 The numbers are in and the facts speak for themselves, air pollution in Shanghai is way down in the last year.

 To better visualize the data take a look at our new Air Pollution in Shanghai Infographic.
-This also serves to remind us that air pollution is still a long way to go and we need to take precautions.
+This also serves to remind us that air pollution is still a serious health concern, even at these lower numbers.

 Infographic design work by Diatom